Randomized Dynamic Mode Decomposition: Introduction

 Extracting dominant coherent structures and modal expansions from high-dimensional data is a cornerstone of computational science and engineering~\cite{Taira2017aiaa}.
 The dynamic mode decomposition (DMD) is a leading data-driven algorithm to extract spatiotemporal coherent structures from high-dimensional data sets~\cite{Schmid2010jfm,Tu2014jcd,Kutz2016book}.
 DMD originated in the fluid dynamics community~\cite{Schmid2010jfm,Rowley2009jfm}, where the identification of coherent structures, or \emph{modes}, is often an important step in building models for prediction, estimation, and control~\cite{Brunton2015amr,Taira2017aiaa}.
 In contrast to the classic proper orthogonal decomposition (POD)~\cite{Berkooz:1993,HLBR_turb}, which orders modes based on how much energy or variance of the flow they capture, DMD identifies spatially correlated modes that oscillate at a fixed frequency in time, possibly with an exponentially growing or decaying envelope.
 Thus, DMD combines the advantageous features of POD in space and the Fourier transform in time~\cite{Kutz2016book}.

 With rapidly increasing volumes of measurement data from simulations and experiments, modal extraction algorithms such as DMD may become prohibitively expensive, especially for online or real-time analysis.
 Even though DMD is based on an efficient singular value decomposition (SVD), computations scale with the dimension of the measurements, rather than with the intrinsic dimension of the data.
 With increasingly vast measurements, it is often the case that the intrinsic rank of the data does not increase appreciably, even as the dimension of the ambient measurements grows.
 Indeed, many high-dimensional systems exhibit low-dimensional patterns and coherent structures, which is one of the driving perspectives in both POD and DMD analysis.

 In this work, we develop a computationally effective strategy to compute the DMD using randomized linear algebra, which scales with the intrinsic rank of the dynamics, rather than with the measurement dimension.
 More concretely, we embed the DMD in a probabilistic framework by following the seminal work of Halko et al.~\cite{halko2011rand}.
 The main concept is depicted in Figure~\ref{Fig:randLA}.
-Numerical experiments show that the randomized algorithm achieves considerable speedups over previously proposed randomized algorithms for computing the DMD such as the compressed DMD algorithm~\cite{Brunton2015jcd}.
+Numerical experiments show that our randomized algorithm achieves considerable speedups over previously proposed algorithms for computing the DMD such as the compressed DMD algorithm~\cite{Brunton2015jcd}.
 Further, the approximation error can be controlled via oversampling and additional power iterations.
 This allows the user to choose the optimal trade-off between computational time and accuracy.
-Importantly, we demonstrate the ability to handle data which are too big to fit into fast memory by using a blocked matrix scheme.
+Importantly, we also demonstrate the ability to handle data which are too big to fit into fast memory by using a blocked matrix scheme.